MedPath

 Answer

-The company that markets Imfinzi will provide the interim results and final results of the main study in patients with endometrial cancer to confirm the long-term benefit of the medicine in combination with olaparib in patients whose cancer is MMR proficient, and maintenance therapy with Imfinzi on its own in patients whose cancer is MMR deficient.
+The company that markets Imfinzi will provide both the interim and final results of the main study in patients with endometrial cancer to confirm the long-term benefit of the medicine in combination with olaparib in patients whose cancer is MMR proficient, and maintenance therapy with Imfinzi on its own in patients whose cancer is MMR deficient.
+The company will also provide data on the effect of Imfinzi on how long patients with NSCLC that can be removed by surgery live overall.

 Recommendations and precautions to be followed by healthcare professionals and patients for the safe and effective use of Imfinzi have also been included in the summary of product characteristics and the package leaflet.